 Emotions are life-savers.
 They physically and mentally prepare us for what our minds expect the future to hold.
-For example, fear moves our blood to large muscles so we can run more effectively and grief slows us down so we’re less likely to put ourselves in dangerous situations.
+For example, fear moves our blood to large muscles so we can run more effectively to escape threats.
+Similarly, grief slows us down so we’re less likely to put ourselves in dangerous situations.

-While it’s clear that our emotions play a vital role in our day to day lives, they can at times be unhelpful.
+Emotions clearly play a vital role in our day to day lives.
+However, they can at times be unhelpful.
 More negative emotions like fear and anger can be hugely detrimental in the work place.
-This is because emotions like this make it hard to concentrate on tasks and increase the likelihood of individuals making decisions or taking actions they may later regret.
+This is because emotions like this make it hard to concentrate on tasks.
+They also increase the likelihood of individuals making decisions or taking actions they may later regret.

 All of our thoughts and emotions are the result of our brain activity.

-Our thinking and planning activities are controlled by part of the brain called the neocortex, which sits towards the front of our brains.
+Our thinking and planning activities are controlled by part of the brain called the neocortex.
+It’s located towards the front of our brains.
 As its name suggests, it’s quite new, at least in evolutionary terms.
 This is the part of our brain that’s rational and help us logically work our way through problems.

-Our emotional activities are controlled by a different and older part of our brains called the limbic system, which is towards the middle of our brains.
-The limbic system has several different parts to it, including the Amygdala (which helps govern our emotions) and the Hippocampus (which helps with our memory).
+Our emotional activities are controlled by a different and older part of our brains called the limbic system.
+It’s located towards the middle of our brains.
+The limbic system has several different parts to it, including the Amygdala and the Hippocampus.
+The Amygdala helps govern our emotions) and the Hippocampus helps with our memory.

 Crudely speaking, our limbic system creates our emotions by reviewing input signals (sight, sound, smell, etc) and comparing them with our memories of similar sets of signals.
 If our limbic system matches our current signals with a prior memory, it will lead us to release hormones that will help us respond to that prior situation.
-Most of the time this is quite a subtle process, we don’t particularly notice our emotions and we can think and act rationally using our neocortex.
+Most of the time this is quite a subtle process.
+We don’t usually particularly notice our emotions and we can think and act rationally using our neocortex.

 Knowing about our emotions helps us have a better understanding of why we’re feeling the way we’re feeling at any moment in time.
 This knowledge, in turn, helps us temper our actions and decisions, if we believe our emotions are leading us to behave irrationally or unhelpfully.

 Of course, knowing about our emotions alone isn’t enough.
-Understanding why we have emotions and where they come from helps, but if we are to become happier and more effective, we also need to be better at being aware of our own emotions, a process known as “metamood“, and better at managing our emotions though improving our “emotional intelligence“.
+Understanding why we have emotions and where they come from helps.
+But, if we are to become happier and more effective, we also need to be better at being aware of our own emotions.
+This awareness is known as “metamood“.
+We also need to get better at managing our emotions though improving our “emotional intelligence“.